TristanCacqueray/tristancacqueray.github.io/content/mitadi-web.md

 ffmpeg -i demo.mp4 -movflags +faststart -c:v libx264 -crf 23 -maxrate 1M -bufsize 2M -c:a copy demo-light.mp4
 ```

-An extra file is generated with metadata where tags can be manually added.

-Then, a database can be generated using this schema:
+Then, a database can be implemented using this schema:

 ```json
 [ {"path": "song", "title": "mon son", "length": "42", "tags": []}
 ]
 ```

-- [ ] TODO: formalize this process, it is currently developed in the `src/Audio.hs` module
+- [ ] TODO: formalize this process, it is currently developed in the `src/Medias.hs` module

 - [ ] TODO: mention [faircamp](https://simonrepp.com/faircamp/) as an alternative solution compatible with Mitadi.